CSC207-UofT/course-project-utinder-1/phase0/progress_report.md

   - The User class and its subclasses will store the users' nickname/username, email address, and password.
   - The UserManager class is for creating and keeping track of the Users.
   - The UserData is used for storing all the Users registered to the app.
-- The rest of 2 cards are for converting the format of the dataset we're going to use and for displaying Graphic User Interface.
+- The rest of 2 cards (i.e. FormatConverter and GUI) are for converting the format of the dataset we're going to use and for displaying Graphic User Interface.

 #### Scenario Walk-Through